 Maria Di Lorenzo, Secretary

 Trish Nealon, Trustee

-The Director, Anthony Auston, is the Library's FOIA Officer.
+The executive director, Anthony Auston, is the library's FOIA Officer.

-Upon receipt of a written request, via mail or e-mail, to one of the Library's FOIA officers, a copy of any Library non-exempt public record, as defined in and covered by the act, will be supplied by the Library to the requester within five business days (21 days if it is for commercial purposes) or within 10 days of a written request where an extension of time for disclosure has been sent.
+Upon receipt of a written request, via mail or e-mail, to the library's FOIA officer, a copy of any library non-exempt public record, as defined in and covered by the Act, will be supplied by the library to the requester within five business days (21 days if it is for commercial purposes), or within 10 days of a written request where an extension of time for disclosure has been sent.

 The FOIA, it should be noted, provides that a requester may ask for records rather than information.
-This means that the Library is only required to look for an existing record or document in response to a FOIA request.
-The Library is not obliged to create a new record to comply with a request.
-The Library is neither required to collection information it does not have, not must the Library do research or analyze data for a requester.
+This means that the library is only required to look for an existing record or document in response to a FOIA request.
+The library is not obliged to create a new record to comply with a request.
+The library is neither required to collect information it does not have, nor must the library do research or analyze data for a requester.